JaneaSystems/nodejs-mobile-cordova/README.md

 ```

 ## Node Modules
 Node modules can be added to the project using `npm`.
 The Node modules have to be installed in the `./www/nodejs-project/` folder and a `package.json` file needs to be added to the folder.

 If you used the helper script to install the sample project, the `package.json` file is already present and you can proceed adding the desired Node modules.

 If you don't know how to create the `package.json` file, just copy the sample one from `./plugins/nodejs-mobile-cordova/install/sample-project/www/nodejs-project/package.json`.
 Then proceed with the installation of the Node modules you want to add to your Node.js project:
 ```
 $ cd www/nodejs-project/
 $ npm install module-name
 ```

 Rebuild your Cordova project so that the newly added Node modules are added to the Cordova application.

-On Android, the project files and the Node modules need to be extracted from the APK assets in order to make them available to the Node.js for Mobile Apps engine.
+On Android, the plugin extracts the project files and the Node modules from the APK assets in order to make them available to the Node.js for Mobile Apps engine.
 They are extracted from the APK and copied to a working folder (`context.getFilesDir().getAbsolutePath() + "/www/nodejs-project/"`) when the application is launched for the first time or a new version of the application has been installed.
 Given the project folder will be overwritten after each application update, it should not be used for persistent data storage.
 To expedite the process of extracting the assets files, instead of parsing the assets hierarchy, a list of files `file.list` and a list of folders `dir.list` are created when the application is compiled and then added to the application assets.
 On Android 6.x and older versions, this allows to work around a serious perfomance bug in the Android assets manager.

 ### Native Modules